 This novel tells the story of four different women in nineteen-twenties England who leave their damp and rainy surroundings to go on a holiday to a secluded coastal castle in Italy.
 Mrs. Arbuthnot and Mrs. Wilkins, who belong to the same ladies’ club but have never spoken, become acquainted after reading an advertisement for villas for rent in a newspaper.

-These ladies find common ground in that they are struggling to make the best of unhappy marriages.
+These ladies find common ground in that both are struggling to make the best of unhappy marriages.
 Having decided to seek other ladies to help share expenses, they reluctantly take on the waspish, elderly Mrs. Fisher and the stunning, but aloof, Lady Caroline Dester.
 The four women come together at the castle and find rejuvenation in the tranquil beauty of their surroundings, rediscovering hope and love.

 2. East of Eden by John Steinbeck, 1952.

 East of Eden is John Steinbeck’s most ambitious novel set in Salinas Valley, California.
-This powerful and ardent novel follows the intertwined destinies of two families- the Trasks and the Hamilton’s.
+This powerful and ardent novel follows the intertwined destinies of two families- the Trasks and the Hamiltons.
 The Trasks generations hopelessly re-enact the fall of Adam and Eve and the poisonous rivalry of Cain and Abel.

 “It takes great courage to back truth unacceptable to our times.”